Last Updated on May 15, 2022

 This trail is also where you’ll find Goose Creek State Park’s swimming area.

 Mallard Creek Trail

 1 Mile Loop (Blue Hexagon)

 Mallard Creek Trail takes you through some scenic spots, including an overlook on Mallard Creek.
 You’ll also run into the Tar Kiln Trail about halfway in, an excellent addition if you’re seeking diverse terrains to hike.

 Palmetto Boardwalk Trail

 0.5 Miles One-Way (No Blaze)

-As you make your way along the first half, you’ll see lovely freshwater marsh scenery and some of the park’s most beautiful spots.
+As you make your way along the wonderful Palmetto Boardwalk Trail, you’ll see lovely freshwater marsh scenery and some of the park’s most beautiful spots.